raisinghanii/EvolvFit-Task/README.md

 # EvolvFit-Task

-Please go to the link https://drive.google.com/file/d/1i4U7lfbK02Mh9sFHDlyvgkqIcrLl8vUd/view?usp=sharing for demo video.
+Please go to the link https://drive.google.com/file/d/1Z-jrI_5XZA2dElPKRyVtq2iQ4ti6TIO6/view?usp=sharing for demo video.

-To run the task you may need the weights. download it from https://drive.google.com/drive/folders/1uJ1A3CwsDU2mc1s85CloT7-hU2j699OC?usp=sharing
+To run the task you may need the weights. download tensorflow weights from https://drive.google.com/drive/folders/1uJ1A3CwsDU2mc1s85CloT7-hU2j699OC?usp=sharing. download pytorch weights from https://drive.google.com/file/d/1ZRpwv4ec2ajWT_IesmNt0GaRydNQgBSW/view?usp=sharing

-## To run or see the output go through livedetection.ipynb file.
+## To run or see the output go through livedetection.ipynb or livedetection_fastai.ipynb file.

 The Dataset is not a good one and very small due to which I was not able to train a good model